Canned Answers to Stale Objections

 problem with the Extraordinary Form of the Novus Ordo,

-the 1962 Missal, is that it is only exercised as a grant of privilege which can
+the 1962 Missal, is that it is only exercised as a grant of legal privilege

-sacrilege was met by mute silence by the indult crowd lest they should lose
+This grave sacrilege was met by mute silence by the indult crowd lest

-at the Indult Masses for conformity with the new orthodoxy and censored priests
+vetted the sermons at the Indult Masses for conformity with the new orthodoxy

 Reply: